Cambria Hotel on 8th Ave South in Nashville

 “Bart is my mentor and he’s like family to me.
 He took me under his wing and helped me forge relationships in the songwriting community,” says Rose.
 “I took advantage of every workshop NSAI had to offer and soaked up every bit of knowledge and opportunity available.
 I really feel I wouldn’t be the writer I am today without NSAI – I wouldn’t have pushed myself as hard.”

-“I try to do the right thing and sometimes – a lot of times – I mess it up.
-‘Good Intentions’ is a trail of disaster,” laughs Rose.
-“I say what most people think but don’t want to say out loud.
+When it comes to her songwriting style, Rose states, “I say what most people think but don’t want to say out loud.
 My music is me as a person.
 What you hear is what you get.”

 And what listeners get is a rising young star who’s not afraid to work hard for her dream – Rose has played over 1,000 live shows since that first bar gig at 14 years old.
 She’s also not afraid to speak her mind.
 Her brand of music is a celebration of life, love and transparency: It’s honest with no boundaries - not unlike the music of her heroes which includes Johnny Cash, Michael Jackson, Shania Twain and Beyonce.

 “I want to know that my music is reaching people,” says Rose.
 “I want to say something that makes an impact in people’s lives.
 Having my songs sung back to me by a crowd of people who are moved by it is probably the most fulfilling thing I can ever hope for.”